huda-hamza/Amazon/README.md

-Amazon Project using java,Maven ,TestNG and POM
+Amazon Project using Selenium java,Maven ,TestNG and POM

 And we're using DDT framework in the project